Cheng Tien-fong: Biography

 Cheng's ancestral hometown was Xinjian County, Jiangxi Province.
 Cheng was born in Hangzhou, Zhejiang Province in 1899 in the late Qing Dynasty.
 Cheng's birth name was Xueyu (学愉).

 Cheng entered Hongdo Middle School (洪都 中学 Hóng-dōu zhōng-xué) in 1912, but soon was transferred into Xinyuan Middle School (心远中学 Xīn-yuǎn zhōng-xué).
-In 1917, Cheng entered Fudan Public School (复旦 公学 Fù-dàn gōng-xué; later and currently Fudan University) in Shanghai.
-In 1919, Cheng graduated from Fudan University.
-Cheng was a famous student leader of May Fourth Movement, and was elected the president of Shanghai Students' Union.
+In 1917, Cheng entered Fudan Public School (复旦 公学 Fù-dàn gōng-xué; now Fudan University) in Shanghai.
+Cheng graduated in 1919.
+Cheng was a famous student leader of May Fourth Movement and was elected the president of Shanghai Students' Union.

 In 1920, Cheng went to study in USA.
 In 1922, Cheng graduated with an MA in politics from the University of Illinois Urbana-Champaign.
 In 1926, Cheng obtained PhD in politics from the University of Toronto.
 Cheng was the editor-in-chief of a Canadian Chinese newspaper.

 Cheng went back to China and was a lecturer at Fudan University.
-In 1930, Cheng was the acting Chairman, equivalent to the current Governor, of Anhui Province.
+In 1930, Cheng was the acting chairman, equivalent to the current governor, of Anhui Province.
 In 1932, Cheng was the President of Zhejiang University in Hangzhou.
 From 1936 to 1938, Cheng was the ambassador of China to Germany (as the first ambassador from the Republic of China to Germany in history).
 In the 1930s, China maintained 17 diplomatic missions with the most important being the embassies/legations in London, Paris, Berlin, Moscow and Rome with the legations in Warsaw, Prague, Lisbon and Vienna having only a secondary importance.
 The Chinese diplomats and their families in Europe formed a closely knit group, frequently meeting to discuss developments in Europe and Asia, and in this way came to form a sort of extended family.
 The Chinese legation in Prague became a favorite meeting place due to the central location of Prague, which made it easy for the Chinese diplomats from across Europe to meet.